 Centers and Student Organizations

-The Center for International and Comparative Law, guided by and managed by Virginia Gordan, Assistant Dean for International Affairs, is the Law School's focal point for the internationally related endeavors of students, faculty, visitors, and alumni.
-It serves as a central clearing house for international activities taking place at the Law School and around the University and provides direction and support to faculty and student initiatives, such as conferences and workshops, and to international projects such as student internships, faculty exchanges, and study abroad opportunities.
+The Center for International and Comparative Law, managed by Roopal Shah, Assistant Dean for International Affairs, is the Law School's focal point for the internationally related endeavors of students, faculty, visitors, and alumni.
+It serves as a central clearing house for international activities taking place at the Law School and around the University and provides direction and support to faculty and student initiatives, such as conferences and workshops, and to international projects such as student internships, and faculty exchanges.
 For international public interest career information, please see the Office of Career Planning and its International Practice Area Section.

 Graduate students are encouraged to participate in the activities of nearly 50 student organizations which enrich the Law School through speakers, service work, and social and intellectual activity designed to bring together individuals with shared interests.
-A small sampling includes the Women Law Students Association, the Environmental Law Society, the Health Law Society, Intellectual Property Student Association, the Latino Law Students Association, the Critical Race Theory Reading Group, the Business Law Society, and the Law School’s six scholarly journals.
-Furthermore, Michigan offers a variety of opportunities for students to test and develop their professional skills outside of the classroom with moot court competitions, mediation workshops, client-counseling and negotiation competitions, the Family Law Project, and the Asylum and Refugee Law Project.
+A small sampling includes the Women Law Students Association, the Entrepreneurial Law Association, the Environmental Law Society, the Intellectual Property Student Association, the Latino Law Students Association, the Business Law Association, and the Law School’s six scholarly journals.
+Furthermore, Michigan offers a variety of opportunities for students to test and develop their professional skills outside of the classroom with mediation workshops, client-counseling and negotiation competitions, the Family Law Project, the Asylum and Refugee Law Project, and the Legal Alternative Winter Breaks..

 Class, Conference, and Workshop Visitors